Ravi Zacharias: Full report and subsequent allegations

-Vicki Blue maintains that Zacharias threatened to make her and her daughter Becca (who was also abused) miserable if she disclosed abuse.
-She stated, “Ravi kept talking about an anonymous donor that he could get limitless money from,” Blue said.
-“He said, ‘I can keep it going and make your life miserable until you die.’”
-Blue said initially Zacharias helped a great deal over her spiritual confusion and she thought he was, “the closest person to God other than Jesus.”
-Later Zacharias maintained his marriage was unsatisfactory and maintained Blue was “his soulmate” and he, “couldn’t survive without (her),” Blue maintains Zacharias put his hand into her groin and continued sexual advances after she said, “no”.
+Vicki Blue maintains that Zacharias threatened to make her and her daughter, Becca (who was also abused), miserable if she disclosed abuse.
+She stated, "Ravi kept talking about an anonymous donor that he could get limitless money from," Blue said.
+"He said, 'I can keep it going and make your life miserable until you die.'"
+Blue said that initially, Zacharias helped her a great deal with her spiritual confusion, and she thought he was "the closest person to God other than Jesus."
+Later, Zacharias maintained that his marriage was unsatisfactory and that Blue was "his soulmate," and he "couldn't survive without (her)."
+Blue maintains Zacharias put his hand into her groin and continued sexual advances after she said, "no".
 Zacharias exposed himself and masturbated in front of her 50 to 100 times, he twice asked her to have sex but she refused.
-At the time Blue believed Zacharias was in love with her.
-She claims she was confused and vulnerable, stating, “It’s hard to explain.
-When someone gives you spiritual advice and you know everything he says about God is true, yet he’s also doing these things to you—it took years of therapy to realize I didn’t do anything wrong.”
-Blue was persuaded to open a spa with Zacharias as a co-owner and it failed financially.
-Blue maintains her daughter Becca said Zacharias molested her and six other spa therapists also complained he had done something perverted or molested them.
-“I realized then how much I had been used and manipulated,” Blue stated.
+At the time, Blue believed Zacharias was in love with her.
+She claims she was confused and vulnerable, stating, "It's hard to explain.
+When someone gives you spiritual advice and you know everything he says about God is true, yet he's also doing these things to you—it took years of therapy to realize I didn't do anything wrong."
+Blue was persuaded to open a spa with Zacharias as a co-owner, and it failed financially.
+Blue maintains her daughter, Becca, said Zacharias molested her, and six other spa therapists also complained he had done something perverted or molested them.
+"I realized then how much I had been used and manipulated," Blue stated.

 In an interview, Shirley Steward, a retired Ontario Provincial Police Officer, recounts that Ravi Zacharias, who was already a Christian minister at the time, pressured her to have an abortion after she became pregnant as a teenager by his brother Ramesh.